-The internship program at the Zavora Marine Lab combines organized fieldwork and a relaxed mentorship environment.
+The internship program at the Závora Marine Lab combines organized fieldwork coupled with a relaxed mentorship environment.

-Directors Nakia Cullain and Mornay Delport assumed direction over the lab in 2016 under the name Marine Action Research.
-MAR’s mission and vision are rooted in an innate respect and appreciation for the natural world and the desire to see oceans prosper under global understanding and stewardship.
+Director Nakia Cullain assumed direction over the lab in 2016 under the name Marine Action Research.
+MAR’s mission and vision are rooted in an innate respect and appreciation for the natural world and the desire to see the oceans prosper under global understanding, awareness and stewardship.

 Mar is the Portuguese word for sea.